nikhithajoy/Python-Projects/Guessing Game/README.md

 - Attempt Counter: Keep track of how many guesses it takes you to find the correct number.

 ## Demo
-You can see a live demo of the app here.
+You can see a live demo of the app [here].
 ![Home page](https://github.com/user-attachments/assets/eb91d8a8-4874-4139-9583-be1f8707f267)

 ## How to Run